psychbruce/ChineseNames/README.md

 For details, please see the *SI Appendix* (`Bao_2020_Preprint_SI_Unique-name holders are more likely to choose and succeed in unique jobs.pdf`) posted on our OSF Project (https://osf.io/8syrc/).

-We also recommend future researchers to follow this practice in processing Chinese given names.
+We recommend future researchers to follow this practice in processing Chinese given names.

 ## Author